tomerk122/NewCode/UserManagement/README.md

 ﻿# User Management System

-This is a simple User Management System that allows managing users, including functionality for adding, updating, deleting, and searching users.
-The data is stored in a JSON file and cached for performance reasons.
+A simple ASP.NET Core MVC application for managing users with support for creating, reading, updating, and deleting user records.
+The data is stored in a JSON file and cached for performance.

+## Project Structure

+- **Models**: Contains the `User` and `UserData` classes defining data structure
+- **Controllers**:
+  - `HomeController`: Handles the homepage
+  - `UserController`: Manages all user-related operations
+- **Repositories**:
+  - `UserRepository`: Business logic for user management
+  - `JsonUserStorage`: Handles JSON file operations
+	- `UserCache`: Caches user data for performance
+- **Views**: Razor views for presenting the user interface
+-
 ## Features

 - **View all users**: Displays all users in the system.